 If you are hungry or thirsty after your walk, the Clachaig Inn is conveniently located near there and offers food throughout the day.

-The National Trust for Scotland visitor centre has recently gone through a transformation and was only opened this year.
+The National Trust for Scotland visitor centre has recently gone through a transformation and was only opened a few years ago.
 It offers a great way to learn about Glencoe’s history, walks, weather, wildlife and things to do in Glencoe.
 They regularly host children’s activities, exhibitions, as well as art and photographic displays.

-However, the car park does have an entry fee of £4, which directly supports the National Trust for Scotland and the work they do around the glen.
+However, the car park does have an entry fee, which directly supports the National Trust for Scotland and the work they do around the glen.

 Have a stop-over for lunch in the village of Glencoe.
 Buses usually stop here, and the village is also easily accessible by car if you follow the A82 back towards Fort William or take the old road from the Clachaig Inn.